 Clubs are promoted to Step 4 (The Northern Premier League).

 The Hallmark Security Football League has a proud record for developing clubs who went on to play at a higher level of football, including The Football League.
-Former member clubs include Fleetwood Town (League One), Accrington Stanley (League Two), FC United of Manchester (Conference North).
+Former member clubs include Fleetwood Town (League One), Accrington Stanley (League One), AFC Fylde & Salford City (National League) & Bradford Park Avenue, Curzon Ashton, FC United of Manchester (National League North).

 National exposure for your brand – Although a regional competition, The NWCFL is well-known throughout football as one of the most established competitions in the National League System.
 Our success in National Cup competitions also means The League is publicised outside of our geographic location, with regular features on broadcast media, print and online.

 League Website – The League website www.hallmarksecurityleague.com is one of the most established in the Non League system and has steadily grown visitors year-on-year.
-Last season we had over 1.1m visitors and have seen a 12 per cent growth in visitor numbers this year alone.
+Last season we had over 1.4m visitors, a growth of 10% year on year.

 Our partner brands receive continuous exposure through the site with permanent logos featuring on all pages.
 These received 2.5m impressions last season.